akshithabaira/project1/README.md

-in this project we designed and implemented an “AI Research Paper Summarizer and Reviewer”—an automated pipeline that:
+In this project we designed and implemented an “AI Research Paper Summarizer and Reviewer”—an automated pipeline that:
 • retrieves research papers from arXiv using keywords, titles,